-In Maths we continued to develop our understanding of addition and subtraction, combining groups, time, finding one more and one less.
-We continued to extend our learning by reading and writing number sentences and used the number line to support us when solving addition and subtraction problems.
+In Maths we continued to develop our understanding of addition and subtraction, recognising numbers, combining groups, and finding one more and one less.
+We continue to extend our learning by reading and writing number sentences and used the number line to support us when solving addition and subtraction problems.

 During our Maths sessions, the children have access to different mathematical activities, enabling them to re-visit and practise their previous learning.
 For example, children may practise recognising numbers, forming numbers ordering numbers, counting out the correct amount of objects and match it to the corresponding numeral.